 Market Report - Opening

-London stocks were steady in early trade on Tuesday as investors digested weak Chinese data and eyed the release of key UK jobs data.
+London stocks fell in early trade on Tuesday as investors digested weak Chinese data and eyed the release of key UK jobs figures.

-London stocks edged lower in early trade on Friday, with investors reluctant to make any bold moves ahead of the release of the latest US non-farm payrolls report, with miners under pressure.
+London stocks nudged lower in early trade on Friday, with investors reluctant to make any bold moves ahead of the release of the latest US non-farm payrolls report.

-London stocks rose in early trade on Wednesday, underpinned by a weaker pound, as investors eyed the latest reading on the UK services sector, while sterling regained some ground as MPs were set to vote on the Brexit delay bill.
+London stocks rose in early trade as investors eyed the latest reading on the UK services sector, while sterling regained some ground as MPs were set to vote on the Brexit delay bill.

-London stocks fell in early trade on Tuesday as investors shunned risky assets after the US imposed sanctions on Iran.
+London stocks edged lower in early trade on Tuesday as investors digested the latest headlines on Sino-US trade relations.